Docs/Authentication

 Revocation

 Revoke any key instantly from Dashboard → API Keys.
 Revocation is propagated within ~2 minutes via a Redis cache.
-Once revoked, a key can never be un-revoked - this is enforced at the database level.
+Once revoked, a key stops authenticating immediately (up to the cache window) but the record is retained in your dashboard — it can be seen by admins and is kept for audit purposes.

 The 2-minute revocation window exists because we cache key hashes for performance.
 In practice, most revocations propagate within seconds.
 Plan for up to 2 minutes if timing is critical.